pfreemantlm/dev-standard/Audit/Apps.md

 * **iTunes** = Apple's App Store
 * **Google Play** = For Android Apps

-Each item in the returned list contains details for an individual bundleID; with an item per downloadable app - the bundle ID might exist in multiple stores.
+The returned list (**"apps"**) is sorted by bundleID.
+Each object in the list contains a (**"stores"**) key, within which is the details for the app, keyed by each store it appears in.
+This exists because the bundle might be present in multiple stores.
 The included details for each app are:

 * **telemetryID** = our own unique identifier for an app
 * **bundleID** = the ID used for this app in the relevant store